 In this scenario, if the patient did have the second condition, it may have progressed while the testing was conducted for the first condition.
 However, if a healthcare professional has a solid rationale for delaying this medical treatment, there are no grounds for a medical negligence claim.

 Contrarily, if a healthcare professional started with the second condition, when in fact the patient was suffering from the first condition, this could be considered negligent as they did not prioritise their diagnoses correctly.

 If you believe you or a loved one has been affected as a result of delayed treatment, speaking to experienced medical negligence solicitors, such as our team at Gadsby Wicks, will ensure you receive the guidance you need to secure the justice and compensation you deserve.

-We will always be transparent with you about the claims process, and you will be assigned one dedicated solicitor to manage your case from start to finish.
+We are known as one of the best law firms to handle compensation claims and will always be transparent with you about the claims process, where you will be assigned one dedicated solicitor to manage your case from start to finish.
 They will thoroughly investigate all available evidence to support your claim, including:

 We will contact relevant, impartial medical professionals to determine whether the delay to your medical treatment was unreasonable and negligent, and what the impact this delay had on your treatment options and prognosis.